 Think Real aims to inspire young people aged 11–16 to have healthy attitudes about nutrition, recovery and physical activity.
-Recently announced as winner of the Teach Secondary Awards (curriculum impact) and nominated for the EVCOM Film Awards (education and learning), the programme includes engaging films, editable resources and expert information to support students in making informed decisions and developing long-term healthy habits – all available to download free from the Get Set resources.
+Recently announced as winner of the Teach Secondary Awards (curriculum impact) and bronze winner in the EVCOM Film Awards (learning and development), the programme includes engaging films, editable resources and expert information to support students in making informed decisions and developing long-term healthy habits – all available to download free from the Get Set resources.

 Think Real provides a refreshing, youth-centred approach to health education.
 The curriculum-linked resources help young people, whether they see themselves as ‘sporty’ or not, to explore nutrition, recovery, physical activity and gateway behaviours to drugs and doping, helping them to take ownership of their physical and mental health.
 The programme addresses the links between these various health challenges and approaches healthy habits as a whole – helping young people make the links to consider their own personal development and all-round health.

 “Think Real addresses a real need for students to understand healthy decision making which has such a significant impact for children in terms of their academic performance but also risk-taking behaviours.
 As teachers we don't have enough knowledge about this topic so these resources would be invaluable to use”

 “It’s extremely important to give young people the confidence and knowledge they need to make their own choices about their health and the life-long benefits of being active.
 Sport England is delighted to be investing funding to help them achieve this, by creating a great resource not only for teachers and schools but also for sports clubs, parents and any organisation that works with young people.”